 *Note: SIZE UP in Rothy’s to accommodate any hyperhidrosis related foot swelling; I would say at least a half size, maybe even a full size up, depending on how swollen your feet get.
 Some styles recommend you go order a half size up anyway (such as The Point) so I would definitely pay attention to the sizing guides for each style.

 While we’re on the topic of foot and leg swelling (re: Rothy’s sizing), I can’t recommend having compression socks enough!!
 Mine are from FIGS+, but I have also heard excellent things about the Comrad and Bombas brands!
-These socks have really helped me manage any leg and foot swelling (fortunately, it hasn’t been much so far, but who knows what the later portion of my third trimester holds in store!).
+These socks have really helped me manage any leg and foot swelling (fortunately, it hasn’t been much so far, but who knows what the later portion of my third trimester holds in store!). *UPDATE: These came in handy during my third trimester, but I absolutely needed to bring them to the hospital with me to minimize foot and ankle swelling postpartum (which I didn’t do and totally regretted).

 I am concerned about how things are going to be farther into my third trimester as my body continues to grow and I become increasingly uncomfortable — combine that with the arrival of warmer temperatures and I imagine that I will find myself getting even sweatier!
 And maybe not just in my usual hyperhidrosis focal points (hands and feet), but possibly in my armpits as well!
 I have a NUMI top in my cart just in case I need to order it to wear under my clothes.
 Since the brand does not offer maternity-specific options, I would order their crop top style to accommodate my bump.